The spectra of generalized Paley graphs of $(q^\ell+1)$-th powers and applications: Introduction

-They are close to regular random graphs, and hence ``expand'' well.
-In fact, they are optimal expanders.
-This and other features make them useful in pure and applied mathematics, in particular in communication networks.
-They also have applications in many other areas, including extremal graph theory and computational complexity, see, for instance, \cite{Cg} and \cite{FW}.
-In particular, Ramanujan graphs can be used to construct low density parity check codes (\cite{M3}).
+We remark that from a non-bipartite integral Ramanujan graph $\Gamma$, one can obtain a bipartite integral Ramanujan graph simply by considering the ``double'' of $\Gamma$, namely $\Gamma \otimes K_2$.

-Ramanujan graphs is an active area of research; see for instance the recent works of Le-Sander, Bordenabe et al, Marcus-Spielman-Srivastava among many others, as well as the classic ones from Lubotzky et al, etc. One of the aims of this paper is to construct infinite families of integral, non-bipartite, Ramanujan graphs.
-This goal is achieved by considering a subclass of generalized Paley graphs over arbitrary finite fields.
+The paper has three main goals: ($a$) to introduce an interesting family of graphs and to study their structural and spectral properties in detail; ($b$) to produce pairs of integral equienergetic non-isospectral integral graphs; and ($c$) to construct infinite families of integral, non-bipartite, Ramanujan graphs.
+We will achieve these goals by considering a subclass of semiprimitive generalized Paley graphs over arbitrary finite fields.
 They will also have the extra property of being strongly regular graphs.
-We remark that from a non-bipartite integral Ramanujan graph $\Gamma$, one can obtain a bipartite integral Ramanujan graph simply by considering the ``double'' of $\Gamma$, namely $\Gamma \otimes K_2$.